 Before sending your students to the writing center:

 - Review what 5 Star Writing is by creating a collaborative anchor chart with students.
-Demonstrate to kids that writing is a development and that they are working towards “5 star writing” when they include details, neat printing, and colorful illustrations in their writing.
+Demonstrate to kids that writing is a development and that they are working towards “5-star writing” when they include details, neat printing, and colorful illustrations in their writing.

 - Teach students what writers write and what they do when they write.
 Create an anchor chart and brainstorm your ideas.